Maldives and the World Bank

 The Maldives and the World Bank have been connected since 1978.
-This country in South Asia has demonstrated success from World Bank arrangements since its introduction in '78.
-Over the past 41 years that this partnership has existed, the Maldives has garnered $295 million in support spread throughout 32 projects.
+Between the inception of the partnership and 2019, the Maldives, a South Asia country, has garnered $295 million in support spread throughout 32 projects.
 Most projects have focused on the improvement and expansion of health and education programs in the country.
-Current concerns for the Maldives are shifting towards climate change, disaster risk reduction, and environmental sustainability.
+Over the course of the partnership, concerns for the Maldives shifted towards climate change, disaster risk reduction, and environmental sustainability.

 Risks

 Although the Maldives does not possess a significant amount of land or a large population, there are still many areas that need attention to ensure the safety of citizens and tourists, and the efficiency of the economy.